 Some may argue that the adoption of DAC7 is not a good thing for EU businesses, as European marketplace businesses will incur expenses and administration as they comply.
 Not forgetting, sellers of goods and services (like creators) might find the request for additional information as intrusive.

 However, we don’t see it as all gloomy and dark.
 This new Directive could offer some benefits that will impact European marketplace businesses.
 If you’re curious to know how DAC7 can mean a good thing for your business, read on!

 Targeted marketing campaign based on collected seller’s data:

-If you own a digital platform, one of your targets is probably to reach new markets and find qualified giggers or creators on your platform.
+If you own a digital platform, one of your targets is probably to reach new markets and find qualified creators on your platform.
 With the information that DAC7 provides such as seller’s residency and total revenue, you can better understand your target market and create more personalized marketing campaigns.
 No doubt, this will generate more leads and revenue.